 With its innovative, artist-centred format, abc is consciously focused on artistic practice.
-Each invited gallery is specifically asked to realize a single position of contemporary art.
-Rather than presenting their particular programs, the galleries present themselves in their capacities as the producers of selected artists.
-This year abc will also be reinforced by an expanded program of events including a project called “Upcoming Exhibitions” curated by Shanaynay (Paris).
+Each invited gallery is specifically asked to realise a single position of contemporary art.
+Around 110 galleries – both young and established, national and international – will present mainly new works and premieres.
+This year abc will also be reinforced by a packed calendar of performances, artists talks, sound pieces, films and theatre productions across the entire site.

 Nine Berlin-based artists and architects have been invited by Jochum Rodgers to present contemporary statements in an autumn group show.
 Berta Fischer, Barkow Leibinger, Thilo Heinzmann, Thomas Kröger, Angela Mewes, Sven Temper, Clemens Tissi, Tina Roeder and Suse Weber – a group of friends among themselves, their practices are grounded in the fine arts, performance, architecture and sculpture, while their respective work is located between the disciplines.
 Their tendency towards design stems from different interests: experimentation with materials, boredom with the norm, questions of compositions or the joy of provocation.
 All works in the exhibition are either unique items or editions.